AnthonyD1/Self-Defense-VR/README.md

 - Launch the .exe

 ## Controls
-#### Movement
+### Movement
 - Use Gaze Teleport: hold the "B" button on the right Touch controller, look at where you want to teleport (there will be a reticle) and pull trigger to teleport.
 - Walking locomotion: use the left thumbstick to move about, and the right Thumbstick to rotate head 45 degrees left or right.

-#### Fist
+### Fist
-To make a fist hold the Trigger and Grip buttons, then place your thumb over the "A", "b" or Thumbstick button.
+-To make a fist hold the Trigger and Grip buttons, then place your thumb over the "A", "b" or Thumbstick button.
 Do this with both cotnrollers.

 ## Bugs